Ellis Martin: Retirement and appreciation

 When World War II broke out the Survey stopped producing new tourist maps and there were financial stringencies.
 Martin's post was abolished in November 1940 – later that month Southampton was devastated by bombing.
 The Survey's headquarters were not spared, and the memorial windows were destroyed.
 Martin retired to Sussex to be near his family and where he continued painting for pleasure.
 He died on 30 September 1977 in a nursing home.

-Sven Berlin described the Ordnance Survey maps of the 1920s and 1930s as "old friends who guided you to unknown places" and John Paddy Brown wrote that "after the Second World War, the covers "were bereft of the innovation and imaginative flair which characterised the inter-War years."
+Sven Berlin described the Ordnance Survey maps of the 1920s and 1930s as "old friends who guided you to unknown places" and John Paddy Browne wrote that "after the Second World War, the covers "were bereft of the innovation and imaginative flair which characterised the inter-War years."
 Despite that, Martin's work had in the inter-war years contributed to the Ordnance Survey maps' iconic status in Britain so that they now have a 95% share of paper map sales.
 There had been competition from other map making businesses but no other artist bore comparison with his artistic skill and flair.